 How To Earn Chase Ultimate Rewards Points

-As we mentioned up top, Chase Ultimate Rewards are the go-to points for beginners because of the Chase 5/24 rule.
 If you’re just starting out, you’ll have several options, but you need to remember that you need a card with an annual fee if you want to transfer points to airline partners.

 This means you’ll need at least one of these cards:

+Of course, having a second one without an annual fee, but with high earning rates, a la the Chase Freedom, is a fantastic combo.
 To help you earn more Chase points, you can use one of the Ultimate Rewards cards that don’t have an annual fee but have different bonus categories to help you earn points faster.